cerplot/luigi/doc/example_top_artists.rst

 Using the Central Planner
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``--local-scheduler`` flag tells Luigi not to connect to a central scheduler.
+The ``--local-scheduler`` flag tells Trun not to connect to a central scheduler.
 This is recommended in order to get started and or for development purposes.
 At the point where you start putting things in production
 we strongly recommend running the central scheduler server.